The Journey Of The Kalash People – Picture Source By Google Image

 They cultivate on the slopes of the hills for their livelihood.
 They enjoy a very colorful culture.
 Full of dance, song, and entertainment.
 Earlier, the people followed a simple life, mostly dependent on agriculture and cattle rearing.
 Buckwheat and other crops were grown in the river valleys.
 The food is prepared in wood-fired ovens.
 They followed a nature-oriented faith. which later some researchers equated with the animistic form of worship while others found similarities with ancient Hindu concepts.

 Also Read: My Favorite Best Travel Documentaries

 The Kalash follow various social customs and rituals.
-When a boy goes from adolescence to youth, the boy, sent to the high mountains with sheep for the whole summer.
+When a boy goes from adolescence to youth, the boy is sent to the high mountains with sheep for the whole summer.
 When he survives and comes back to the village, Badulak festival is happing.
-In this festival, he will stay for one day, with any married, unmarried, and virgin girl in the village.
+During this festival, he will stay for one day, with any married, unmarried, or virgin girl in the village.
 For this, if anyone is pregnant, everyone in the village will consider it a blessing.

 Also Read: When I met little God In Shantiniketan

 Also Read: The Land Of Festivals -Nagaland